ugo-studio/usefulljs/README.md

   - `ArraySL`: An extended `Array` class that supercharges your data manipulations with convenient getters and powerful methods.
 - **Secure Cryptography**:
   - `encryptString` / `decryptString`: Encrypt and decrypt strings using AES-256-GCM with a time-to-live (TTL) to prevent replay attacks.
-  - `hashObject`: Create a deterministic SHA-256 hash of any serializable object.
+  - `hashObject`: Create a deterministic SHA-256 hash of any JavaScript value, including complex nested objects, Maps, Sets, and even structures with circular references.
 - **Type-Safe**: Fully written in TypeScript to provide excellent autocompletion and catch errors at compile time.
 - **Seamless Chaining**: `ArraySL` methods (including native ones like `.map` and `.filter`) return an `ArraySL` instance, allowing for elegant and readable method chaining.
 - **Lightweight & Zero-Dependency**: Keeps your `node_modules` folder clean and your bundle size small.